Cairns: History

 The Cairns Parish of the Roman Catholic Vicariate Apostolic of Cooktown (now the Roman Catholic Diocese of Cairns) was established in 1884.

 Debris from the construction of a railway to Herberton on the Atherton Tableland, a project which started in 1886, was also used.
 The railway opened up land later used for agriculture on the lowlands (sugar cane, corn, rice, bananas, pineapples), and for fruit and dairy production on the Tableland.
 The success of local agriculture helped establish Cairns as a port, and the creation of a harbour board in 1906 supported its robust economic future.

 The Wharf Estate Cairns went on sale in Brisbane via auction on 19 February 1889 by John Macnamara & Co.
 Land Auctioneers.
 The land was part of the place known as the Railway Reserve.
 The sale was described by the Auctioneers as the 'largest ever yet held in Northern Queensland'.

 On 25 April 1926 (ANZAC Day), the Cairns Sailors and Soldiers War Memorial was unveiled by Alexander Frederick Draper, the mayor of the City of Cairns.

 During World War II, the Allied Forces used Cairns as a staging base for operations in the Pacific, with United States Army Air Forces and Royal Australian Air Force operational bases (now the airport), as well as a major military seaplane base, Naval Base Cairns, in Trinity Inlet, and United States Navy and Royal Australian Navy bases near the current wharf.
 Combat missions were flown out of Cairns in support of the Battle of the Coral Sea in 1942.
 Edmonton and White Rock south of Cairns were major military supply areas and U.S. Paratroopers trained at Gordonvale and the Goldsborough Valley.
 A Special Forces training base was established at the old "Fairview" homestead on Munro's Hill, Mooroobool.
 This base was officially known as the Z Experimental Station, but referred to informally as "The House on the Hill".

 After World War II, Cairns gradually developed into a centre for tourism.
-The opening of the Cairns International Airport in 1984 helped establish the city as a desirable destination for international tourism.
+The opening of the Cairns International Airport in 1984 helped establish the city as a desirable destination for international tourism particularly from the emerging Japanese market.